isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-collar-for-cats/index.md

 - Provides long-lasting protection.

+*
+Cons:
+- *
-*Cons: * - May cause mild skin irritation in some cats. - Not fully waterproof.
+- May cause mild skin irritation in some cats.
+- Not fully waterproof.
 Related: Fleas Drops

 ###  [**5.
 Soresto Flea and Tick Collar for Cats**](https://www.amazon.com/dp/B00B8CG5NK/?tag=p-policy-20)

 *Unique Features: * The Soresto Flea and Tick Collar provides up to 8 months of continuous protection and is designed to be non-greasy and odorless.

 It features a breakaway mechanism for safety, ensuring your cat wont get injured if the collar gets caught.
-The collar is also effective against both fleas and ticks when used with flea combs, offering dual protection. *Benefits: * - Long-lasting, up to 8 months. - Non-greasy and odorless. - Safe with a breakaway feature. *Cons: * - Higher cost compared to other options. - Some cats may be sensitive to the collar material.
+The collar is also effective against both fleas and ticks when used with flea combs, offering dual protection. *Benefits: * - Long-lasting, up to 8 months. - Non-greasy and odorless. - Safe with a breakaway feature. *
+Cons:
+- *
+- Higher cost compared to other options.
+- Some cats may be sensitive to the collar material.

 Related: Flea treatments for puppies